πŸ‹ Main Street M&A education platform

 A CPA’s Field Guide to Buying Businesses, SBA Acquisitions & Main Street M&A

-For entrepreneurs, students, professionals, and schools
+For students, professionals, buyers, sellers, and the 360 advisory team

 πŸ“Š Generation X now owns the majority of U.S. privately-held businesses.
 49% plan to exit within five years — without a transition plan or advisory team.
 That is the market this book was written for.